 Symi is a popular destination for day trippers from Rhodes and there are regular daily sailing excursions from the Rhodes port of Mandraki.
 Boat building and sponge diving once made the island of Symi a haunt of the weathly; now tourism has taken over.

-Once famed for boatbuilding and for its sponges, the trees have long gone - hacked down for building - and the sponges that once made the island famous have been killed off by disease.
+Once famed for boatbuilding and for its sponges, the trees have long been hacked down and the sponges been killed off by disease.

 Symi island is today noted for its peace and tranquillity rather than for beaches, which are in short supply and not particularly attractive.
 The beaches are mostly shingle with larger stones underwater, have little shade and few facilities.